 Bathroom transformations are one of the most highly sought-after renovations in modern homes.
 Thanks to services like Instagram and Pinterest, more people are looking to give their bathroom a huge boost—but there are a few things to consider before you jump right in and commit to a new bathroom.

 The bathroom plays a key role in every home.
 It offers a space to get ready, provides privacy, and stores a lot of our essentials.
 With the right design, you can create a timeless bathroom that will suit your needs as well as the needs of a future owner.
-In this article, we will explore what to consider while planning your new bathroom renovation.
+In this article, we will explore what to consider while planning your new bathroom remodel project.

 The first consideration for aesthetics is the overall time period.
 Unless you moved into a brand-new home and are already looking to make changes, chances are that your home isn’t that new.
 Different homes that are built in different eras can also have a distinct style to them.
 You will want to consider this for your renovation.

 To determine what is right for you, you will want to consider the overall flow of the home.
-If you want a completely modern bathroom that doesn’t truly flow with your other spaces, it might not be a problem if the bathroom isn’t in the main area.
+If you want a completely modern bathroom that doesn’t truly flow with your other spaces, it might not be a problem if the existing bathroom isn’t in the main area.
 If it is just for your use, you can decide what does and does not feel right for you.

 To ensure that your bathroom renovation passes the aesthetics tests of time, it is important to stay neutral.
 A neutral design will be less likely to be aged out by the years as they come, which means you will likely keep the newly renovated bathroom for much longer.
 Neutrality in this way can also be highly beneficial for future sales.
 If this isn’t your forever home, a neutral renovation is always a good idea because it will hold value throughout the years.

 While bathrooms used to be fairly basic, the truth is that modern bathrooms are anything but.
 The world of bathroom amenities has grown substantially throughout the years, leaving many homeowners outright shocked by what is available.
 Amenities can be used to turn your bathroom into the ultimate spot to get ready every day, so you will want to really dive in and explore what is out there.
 Things like repairing your walls or redoing your bathroom flooring can have a great impact on the overall look of your space.

 Your vanity is a crucial part of the bathroom, and vanities now have a lot to offer.
-You can choose vanities with certain lights to offer ease of use in the middle of the night, like buying a vanity with lights in the drawers.
+You can choose vanities with bathroom fixtures or lights to offer ease of use in the middle of the night, like buying a vanity with lights in the drawers.
 You might choose to invest in a design that has plenty of room—or that fits tucked away in a corner.
 Really think about your needs here.

 The primary driving force behind any bathroom remodel should always be function.
 You want to have a bathroom that works for you, and to accomplish this, you will really need to dig deep and think about your needs and preferences.
 Doing this will ensure that you have a bathroom that suits you specifically as opposed to just investing in a bathroom that looks different.